Affiliate links on Android Authority may earn us a commission. Learn more.

 Between USB-C and Lightning, only the former can supply power to larger electronics like laptops.
 In fact, USB Power Delivery (USB-PD) was recently revised to support 240W of charging power.
 But even before that, devices could pull up to 100W with a compatible USB-C cable.
-That’s a lot higher than the 25W you get with a USB-C to Lightning cable on the latest iPhone and iPad.
+That’s a lot higher than the 25W Apple pushes via the Lightning connector.

 Lightning doesn't charge as fast as USB-C, but that could be an intentional limitation.

 The latest iPhone 15 series still doesn’t exceed 25-27W, at least according to Apple’s spec sheet and tests conducted on previous-gen iPhone models.

 Apple’s decision to limit charging power to 25W on the iPhone might be a conservative one to limit heat output in such a small form factor.
 That said, the company opted to use USB-C on the MacBook Pro and Air series instead – with support for up to 100W charging power.
 Similarly, the iPad Air and Pro have also moved past Lightning and can charge at speeds above 25W, but not as high as 100W or even 65W.

 USB-C vs Lightning: Which cable transfers data the fastest?

 Both USB-C and Lightning allow data transfer to and from a computer but at vastly different speeds.
 Even within the same connector, the exact speed often varies from one device to the next.
 For example, we know that the Lightning connector is capable of USB 3.0 speeds since it was included in previous generations of the iPad Pro.
 However, Lightning on the iPhone was always restricted to USB 2.0 speeds.